PostHog/posthog.com/contents/tutorials/react-cookie-banner.md

 - Reload the page.
 - Check that the banner doesn’t load.

 If all that works, you’ve done it.
-You’ve set up a basic tracking cookies opt out banner in React.
+You’ve set up a basic tracking cookies consent banner in React.
 From here, you can customize it to your needs (such as adding other cookies) and the rest of your site’s design.

-## Beyond opt out banners
+## Beyond cookie consent banners

 If you’re interested in going further into tracking, data management, and cookies, check out these other resources: